-- Create or select an application that has one or more fields that match the sequence keys of the receiving application.
-The fields in the calling application do not need to be sequence keys, they simply need to exist.
+- Create or select an application that has one or more fields that match the dimension keys of the receiving application.
+The fields in the calling application do not need to be dimension keys, they simply need to exist.

-- Click the SmartLinks button within Application Options, and click either Retrieval, Report, or Maintenance (this depends on the type of application you built in Step 1).
+- Click the SmartLinks button within Application Options and click “Create Smartlink”.
+Click either Retrievals, Reports, or Maintainers (this depends on the type of application you built in Step 1).

 - Use the navigation options to find the application you made in Step 1.
-Click the green "Add" icon.
+Click the green “arrow” icon.

 - Recompile your application and overwrite the HTML.

-At runtime, your calling application will contain a link in the right-most column of your table (bottom-most if it is a Single Record template).
-Clicking on it will pass all of the values of the sequence keys of the receiving application where they existed in the calling application.
+At runtime, your calling application will contain a link in the right-most column of your table (bottom-most if it is a Single Row Data list template).
+Clicking on it will pass all of the values of the dimension keys of the receiving application where they existed in the calling application.